Festivals & Events

-You can get to Okerasai by bus, underground, taxi, or on foot.
+You can get to the Okera Mairi by bus, underground, taxi, or on foot.

 Fires and fortune

-The iconic fires of Okera-Mairi are lit with a medicinal herb and are said to remove the evil energy of the previous year.
+The iconic fires of the Okera Mairi are lit with a medicinal herb and are said to remove the evil energy of the previous year.

 If you want to improve your fortunes further, it is possible to take the flames home.
 To keep the fire alight at the end of the lit bamboo rope, it must be swung around continuously.
 The sight of ropes burning through the darkness will be an unforgettable start to a new year.